blocknetdx/documentation/source/service-nodes/setup.md

     ```
     Your Service Node should appear with `"status": "running"`.

+    !!! note "Cleanup"
-2. The Collateral Wallet can now be closed if you're not voting or staking.
+        The Collateral Wallet can now be closed if you're not voting or staking.

 ---